Home | Purchase / Download Software (full-featured demo) | Support | Specifications | Contact | Pure Vinyl News

 |

-Pure Vinyl Sample Rate Converter (SRC): Signal Integrity / Purity Test A perfect result is a single spectrogram trace with no spurious generated tones (completely black background), and little or no "V" reflection (aliasing) after the sweep passes 22.05 kHz in the original 96 kHz file (this happens at about 19.5 seconds on the spectrogram display).
-Anything else represents garbage and distortion added to the signal.
-Measurement Conditions:
+Pure Vinyl Sample Rate Converter: Signal Integrity / Purity Test A perfect result for a sample rate converter is a single trace with no spurious generated tones (completely black background), and little or no "V" reflection (aliasing) after the sweep passes 22.05 kHz, which is the Nyquist limit (this happens at about 19.5 seconds on the spectrogram display).Anything besides a single, parabolic trace represents unwanted distortion and audio "dirt" added to the signal.
+Test Conditions:

 |